Meet the Team

 Meghan Slekis, LCSW, SSW

 In 2009, I founded Connecticut Partnership for Children, Inc. and served as Executive Director and Social Worker until 2018.
 I worked as a school social worker from 2015-2025 at both the elementary and high school levels.
-This practice was born out of my passion for supporting children and families, and the desire to offer a more holistic approach to support.
+This practice was born out of my passion for supporting individuals and families, and the desire to offer a more holistic approach to support.

 In my free time, I enjoy spending time with my husband and three young children, drawing, swimming, and traveling.